SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 Value Underflow
 ~~~~~~~~~~~~~~~

-Numbers can also become too small to fit in their variable type's maximum bounds.
+Numbers can also become too small to fit in their type's maximum bounds.
 Here's an example.

 The *smallest* value that a UInt8 can hold is ``0`` (which is ``00000000`` in eight-bit binary form).